magento/architecture/design-documents/frontend/admin-guidelines.md

 #### Utility functions

 Use vanilla (native) JS if possible, utility functions if not.
 [You don't (may not) need Lodash/Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore#you-dont-may-not-need-lodashunderscore-).
-See also [just](https://github.com/angus-c/just#just).
+See also [Just](https://github.com/angus-c/just#just) and [Queso](https://github.com/jedmao/queso#readme) for 1st-class TypeScript support.

+To be clear, if you adhere to the advice above and you still need some utility functions, it should only be a handful of them.
+Use your best judgment.
+Install what you need, but keep it slim!

 ```json
 "@queso/camel-case": "^0",
 "@queso/kebab-case": "^1",
 ```

+:point_up: just an example.

 #### SSR